-Andy Cohen Speaks Out On ‘Sustained Attack’ by Bethenny
+Andy Cohen Speaks Out on ‘Sustained Attack’ by Bethenny

 Deal of the DayJump for this Jumpsuit While it’s Still 39% Off!
 View Deal

-Cohen previously addressed Bethenny’s “reality reckoning” in May, telling The Hollywood Reporter he has “a lot to say about that.”
+Cohen previously addressed Frankel’s “reality reckoning” in May, telling The Hollywood Reporter he has “a lot to say about that.”

 “If you look at shows like American Idol, Survivor, The Bachelor, or the Below Deck people, 90 percent or more of the reality stars on them are on for one season or less.
 Also, acting is a full-time profession.
 You don’t go to school to be a reality star.
 Reality stars typically have other jobs,” he said.